openssl/openssl/README.md

  ------------

  See the appropriate file:
-        INSTALL         Linux, Unix, Windows, OpenVMS, ...
+        Install the Linux, Unix, Windows, Open VMS, ...
-        NOTES.*         INSTALL addendums for different platforms
+        NOTES.*and INSTALL addendums for different platforms

  SUPPORT
  -------

- See the OpenSSL website www.openssl.org for details on how to obtain commercial technical support.
+ See the Open SSL website www.openssl.org for details on how to obtain commercial technical support.
 Free community support is available through the openssl-users email list (see https://www.openssl.org/community/mailinglists.html for further details).

- If you have any problems with OpenSSL then please take the following steps
+ If you have any problems with Open SSL then please take the following steps
  first:

     - Download the latest version from the repository